 John E. Marriott/agefotostock

 Panzer Gnauck

-In November 2020, the USFWS delisted nearly all gray wolves nationwide.
-The delisting was challenged through litigation and nullified in a court ruling on Feb.
-10, 2022.
-Gray wolves — outside of the previously delisted Northern Rocky Mountain wolf population — are now protected under the federal ESA as threatened in Minnesota and endangered in the remaining states.
+Gray wolves—outside of the previously delisted Northern Rocky Mountain wolf population—are now protected under the federal ESA as threatened in Minnesota and endangered in the remaining states.
+Idaho, Montana, and Wyoming wolves remain state-managed and aggressively hunted.

+John E. Marriott/agefotostock